shawnwanderson/JavaScript-Tutorial/README.md

-#Pull Me!
+# Fetch lates changes!
-git add remote origin tutorial1 git fetch origin tutorial1 git merge origin tutorial1
+1. git fetch origin master
+2. git merge origin master

 # JavaScript-Tutorial
 Master JavaScript and GitHub at the same time!
 Fork this repo and develop a project with guidance!